Kobete – A Sephardic recipe from our Israeli family. Similar to Turkish kobete, but made with a filling of meat, tomatoes, potatoes and pine nuts.

 You will also need: 9x13 inch glass baking dish, baking sheet, nonstick skillet, large mixing bowl, clean kitchen towel, pastry brush

-- In the same skillet, add your ground meat, cumin, paprika, cayenne, and salt and pepper to taste (I usually use ¾ tsp of salt and ¼ tsp of pepper).
+In the same skillet, add your ground meat, cumin, paprika, turmeric, cayenne, salt and pepper to taste (I usually use ¾ tsp of salt and ¼ tsp of pepper).
 Sauté the meat for a few minutes, breaking apart the meat with a metal spatula, until it is half-cooked—half pink, half browned, and well mixed with the seasonings.

 - If you’re using pine nuts, toast them for a few minutes in a small skillet.